carlosedp/zio-temporal-hello/Readme.md

 ## Usage

-Start the Temporal complete stack using the provided docker-compose file:
+Start the Temporal full stack using the provided docker-compose file:

 ```sh
 docker-compose up -d